nichia/kitchenandrecipes-js/README.md

     $ rails s

 ## Usage
-Open up another terminal and copy/paste the IP server address into a web browser URL (usually http://localhost:3000) to use the application.
+Open up a web browser and copy/paste the IP server address into the web browser URL (usually http://localhost:3000) to use the application.

 Sign up and login to keep track of and share your recipes.
 Or, you can use this pre-made user account setting to login: